osmbe/qgis_rendering/qgis-loves-spatialite.md

 ## Alternative: a selection of data for a larger area

 You can use Overpass Turbo to make a selection of data from a very large area.
 This approach is explained in the "Retreat to QGIS" section in [this article](http://www.openstreetmap.org/user/joost%20schouppe/diary/38103).

+## I want a background

+You can very easily add a background map without a need to do a lot of rendering yourself.
+You can do this, for example, with the Web>Open Layers plugin.